ibexa/documentation-user/docs/personalization/scenarios.md

 - a strategy (set of models) that is used for generating recommendations
 - a filter configuration

+## Previewing scenario results

 You can preview the results of a scenario by clicking the **Preview** icon next to a scenario listed on the Scenarios tab.

+Depending on the scenario type, you may need to provide additional information to see the results.
+For example, for scenarios based on collaborative models, you must provide a value in the **User id** field and click **Send request**."

+Click **See response code** to preview the exact data object that is returned from the recommendation server and then used to generate the response.

+For more information about collecting and embedding recommendation data and results, see [Basic integration](integration.md).

 ## Content type configuration